ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-es5-array-functions.md

     });
     // => [1, 4, 9]

-Returns an array (is of the same length as the original array)
+Returns an array (is of the same length as the original array).

 ### indexOf